Major Bruce Hunt A.A.M.C. served in WW1 and studied medicine on return to Australia. He was a tall, well built man with a personality to match.

 The POWs soon learnt of or experienced the dedication of Hunt and he quickly earned the admiration of the marching POWs and of those at camps which ‘F’ Force passed through on their journey north.

 Although several dedicated and committed M.O.s assisted Major Bruce Hunt, he was the most respected by the men of F Force.
 He outshone other senior service officers and was an excellent Camp Commander.
 The Japs also respected Bruce Hunt.
-Hunt’s services and commitment to the Australian and British POWs was nothing short of remarkable.
+Hunt’s services and commitment to Australian and British POWs was nothing short of remarkable.

 Much of the following is taken the report by Bruce Hunt.
 Major A.A.M.C., Commanding Officer, Burma Hospital.